progklb/playground-unity/README.md

 ## Sub-projects

-The following folder hierarchy convention is to be used for subprojects within this repo:
+The following folder hierarchy convention is to be used for sub-projects within this repo:

 ```txt
 +-- Assets